 The Dangers of Tomatoes for Your Dog

 Pet owners should keep in mind that the flowers, leaves and stems of the tomato plant contain potentially dangerous amounts tomatine for dogs.
 However, dogs are unlikely to eat enough of the plant to lead to problems.
 Large grazing animals like cattle are at highest risk for tomato plant poisoning.
 With that said, it still makes sense to keep an eye on your dog whenever he or she has access to your garden.

 Effects of Tomatine Consumption on Dogs

-The most common symptom of tomatine poisoning is gastrointestinal distress, such as diarrhea or vomiting, but if dogs were to eat large amounts of the tomato plant they may also exhibit symptoms like lethargy, loss of coordination, seizures, muscle weakness, or even behavioral changes and an abnormal heart rate—and you will need to seek immediate treatment from your pet’s veterinarian.
+The most common symptom of tomatine poisoning is gastrointestinal distress, such as diarrhea or vomiting, but if dogs were to eat large amounts of the tomato plant they may also exhibit symptoms, such as depression, muscle weakness, hypersalivation, dilated pupils, or an abnormal heart rate—and you will need to seek immediate treatment from your pet’s veterinarian.

 Just like in humans, tomatoes can also aggravate certain gastrointestinal issues, such as acid reflux, so it’s always a good idea to consult your veterinarian before offering your dog tomatoes.
 Tomatoes also happen to be a common allergen in humans, and while it's rare, your dog could have a similar reaction.

 What About Ketchup, Tomato Sauce and Other Tomato-Based Products?

 If your dog loves chomping on fresh tomatoes, keep in mind that he or she may also show interest in that pizza slice or spaghetti that you’re eating.
 Tomato sauces, ketchup, soups, or juices aren’t particularly healthy for dogs because of the added salt and sugar, as well as artificial flavors or other chemicals they might contain.
 Soups and sauces are commonly seasoned with onions and garlic which are toxic to dogs, so it's best to stick to fresh tomatoes.